Deep Dish Swift - Day 2

 Opening Keynote - There And Back Again

-Peter from PSPDFKit talked about how he sold his company, and how the last two years have been the hardest of his life.
-Starting his first app out of rage, and later his first company, Peter founded PSPDFKit, which over time has turned into a pretty big thing.
+Peter from PSPDFKit talked about how he sold his company, and how the last two years have been the hardest in his life.

 I loved it.